fluid-project/infusion-docs/RendererComponentTreeExpanders.md

 #### Examples ####

-In this example, the `condition` is `that.options.showDeleteButton`.
+In the following example, the `condition` is `that.options.showDeleteButton`.
 The renderer will evaluate the component's `showDeleteButton` option and if it is `true` will use the component tree specified by `trueTree`.
 Note that no `falseTree` is provided.
 If the option is `false` or not present, nothing will be rendered.

 ```javascript
 expander: {